holochain/wind-tunnel/README.md

 For example, see the [zome_call_single_value](https://github.com/holochain/wind-tunnel/blob/main/scenarios/zome_call_single_value/README.md) scenario.

+As well as the command you use to run the scenario, you will need to select an appropriate reporter.
+Try running the scenario with the `--help` flag to see the available options.
+For local development, the default `in-memory` reporter will do.
+If you have influx running then you can use the `influx-client` option.
+If you have both Influx and Telegraf running then you can use the `influx-file` option.

 ### Developer guide (for wind-tunnel)

 There is a Nix environment provided, and it is recommended that you use its shell for development: